SleepyJimmy/leadingchange-project/README.md

 # leadingchange-project
-website for leading change formative project
-Module name: Leading change in practice
-/** Decided to create a website for a formative project in this module **/
+Decided to create a website to aid the project for the module Module name: Leading change in practice
-Date: February 2023
+Date: February 2023 (final year of university term 2)